Scroll down to read the full list of influencer marketing trends for 2021 or just watch the video. It’s only 9 minutes.

 Trend No. 5 – Increased Tension Between “Transaction” versus “Relationship”

 I would never walk into the CMO’s office and say “we’re going to measure the ROI of this influencer campaign based on how many relationships we can form with influencers”.
-However, marketing and PR teams are being pressured to demonstrate value and ROI when asking for budget to fund programs like influencer marketing.
+However, marketing and PR teams are being pressured to demonstrate value and ROI when asking for a digital marketing budget to fund programs like influencer marketing.
 Impressions and engagement are just vanity metrics.

 In order for brands to stay relevant in the marketplace, they must embrace influencer marketing that deliver true value and a strong ROI.
 Understanding these influencer marketing trends are the first step at planning for 2021 and doing just that.
 And don’t forget to implement your influencer program into your B2B social media marketing plan as well.